Best Practices for Softphone and SIP

 - Some lower bandwidth fixed internet connections can often have a higher latency.
 If possible, upgrade your internet connectivity.

 - LTE (mobile 4G Data) can often have high latency.

-- Ensure you’re using CallTrackingMetrics Client 1.2 or higher to take advantage of CallTrackingMetrics’s Global Low Latency routing infrastructure.
+- Ensure you’re using CallTrackingMetrics latest Client version to take advantage of CallTrackingMetrics’s Global Low Latency routing infrastructure.